ian-de-vries/Multi-Screen.js/README.md

     default_enter_animation:        // must be a valid animation command, overrides default_animation
     default_exit_animation:         // must be a valid animation command, overrides default_animation
     default_time:                   // milliseconds, must be an integer greater than 0
+    default_scroll_time:            // milliseconds, must be an integer greater than or equal to 0
     default_enter_time:             // milliseconds, must be an integer greater than 0, overrides default_time
     default_exit_time:              // milliseconds, must be an integer greater than 0, overrides default_time
     default_distance:               // pixels, must be an integer (can be negative)